R1chardJam3s/Four-Zero/README.md

 # Four-Zero

-A Project done as part of the CS230 course at Swansea University.
+A group project done as part of the CS230 course at Swansea University.

 ## Version
 Built for Java 1.8.